waratuman/waratuman.github.com/_posts/2011-06-26-what-i-didnt-learn-in-econ101.md

 of knowledge is given the greatest importance.
 Scientific knowledge is given high value, especially today.
 With this knowledge it makes sense that a chosen expert or set of experts may be the best to carryout the planning.
-But what of the "knowledge of general rules: the knowledge of the particular circumstances of time and place."
-Given this, every individual possesses some information which can be used to his benefit.
+But what of the &#8220;knowledge of general rules: the knowledge of the particular circumstances of time and place.&#8221; Given this, every individual possesses some information which can be used to his benefit.
 Take for example a real estate agent who makes his living off temporary opportunities, he may know of certain high quality leases that will be ending that others do not know.